z4r/python-rtkit/README.rst

 Edit a ticket or ticket's links
 ----------------
-Editing a ticket (or ticket's links) has not all-or-nothing behaviour; so it's very difficult capture errors.
+Ticket (or ticket's links) editing hasn't all-or-nothing behaviour; so it's very difficult to capture errors.
-For example tring to change Queue to a not admitted one or editing an unknown field RT will return
+For example trying to change Queue to a not admitted one (or to edit an unknown field) RT will return:

 ::